itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 In line no 2, dynamic array rowPtr is defined as row pointer to the 0th plane of the data object d1.
 Now accessing each element of row pointer will access each element of the data object in that row.

-To use this row pointer method for data objects more than 2 dimensions, following code can be used.
+To use this row pointer method for data objects with more than 2 dimensions, following code can be used.

 .. code-block:: c++
     :linenos: